Musha Incident: Consequences

 During the Musha Incident, the Seediq under Mona Rudao revolted against the Japanese, while the Truku and Toda did not.
-The rivalry of the Seediq versus the Toda and Truku was aggravated by Musha Incident, since the Japanese had long played them off against each other.
-Seediq land was given to the Truku (Taroko) and Toda by the Japanese after the incident.
+The rivalry of the Seediq with the Toda and Truku was aggravated by the Musha Incident, given that the Japanese had long played them off against each other.
+Following the incident, part of Seediq land was ceded to the Truku and Toda by the authority.

 In the media

-The Musha Incident has been depicted three times in movies, in 1957 in the film Qing Shan bi xue (青山碧血), in the 2003 TV drama Dana Sakura, and in the 2011 Taiwanese film Seediq Bale.
+The Musha Incident has been depicted three times in movies, in 1957 in the Taiwanese film Qing Shan bi xue (青山碧血), in the 2003 TV drama Dana Sakura, and in the 2011 Taiwanese film Seediq Bale.

-The Chinese novel Remains of Life (originally published in Chinese in 1999, published in English translation in 2017) is a fictionalized account of the aftermath of this incident.
+Wu He's novel Remains of Life (originally published in Chinese in 2000; published in English translation in 2017) is a fictionalized account of the aftermath of this incident.